--UPDATE- As of November 2016, their is a “Create a filter” option in the menus for Google Sheets on an iPad.
-You can find it by clicking the three vertically algined dots in the upper right hand corner of your spreadsheet.
-The tips below still apply to using the SORT function, but it not your only choice for sorting and filtering on an iPad now.
+-UPDATE- As of November 2016, there is a “Create a filter” option in the menus for Google Sheets on an iPad.
+You can find it by clicking the three vertically aligned dots in the upper right-hand corner of your spreadsheet.
+The tips below still apply to using the SORT function, but it is not your only choice for sorting and filtering on an iPad now.

-If you are looking for the SORT function in Google Sheets’ mobile app, good luck.
+Good luck if you are looking for the SORT option in Google Sheets mobile app.
 Much like the FILTER function in mobile Google Sheets, it has been relegated to the list of functions that must be typed in or found in the list of functions available in Sheets.

-Before you enter your SORT formula, you will want to select a cell in which to type it that will be the upper left most cell for the filtered list.
-This function write the data below and to the right of your starting point.
+Before you enter your SORT formula, you will want to select a cell that will be the upper leftmost cell for the filtered list.
+This function writes the data below and to the right of your starting point.
 Once you find the right cell, enter the command using the following syntax:

 =SORT(range, sort_column, is_ascending, [sort_column2, is_ascending2, ...])

-In the formula above, SORT is the name of the function, range is the table of data that you want to be filtered, sort_column is the column by which you are sorting, and is_ascending is a true/false field to determine if you want the data sorted in ascending or decending order.
-A value of TRUE for is_ascending would sort the data in ascending order (i.e. 1,2,3 or a,b,c).
+In the formula above, SORT is the name of the function, the range is the table of data that you want to be filtered, sort_column is the column by which you are sorting, and is_ascending is a true/false field to determine if you want the data sorted in ascending or descending order.
+A value of TRUE for is_ascending would sort the data in ascending order (i.e., 1,2,3 or a,b,c).

 Video explanation